Which kettlebell should a woman start with

 With ten bucks extra get

 yourself "Simple and Sinister" which helps you to understand the movements better.
-Getting some instructions with a certified RKC or Strongfirst coach come highly recommended to la the right foundation.
+Getting some instructions with a certified RKC or Strongfirst coach come highly recommended to lay the right foundation.
+Also, check out some moves for a bigger butt here.

 I am a fitness enthusiast so I am biased as I get easily excited about anything around gym gear.
 Still, if you have the spare change, I would encourage you to get a set rather than just one kettlebell.
 Sets have the advantage to be the best value for money as most vendors waive the shipment cost of them and price per kettlebell goes down.
 Seeing all of the kettlebells of the set in front of you is also a good motivator to make you progress faster.
 I have applied this thinking to not be cheap to all of my gear and never lived to regret it.
 Get the good stuff or buy twice.
 Before you hit the button, make sure you try first.